Deirror/FMI/CN/Custom Projects/README.md

 TCP/IP
 -

-- Communication protocol that defines how data is transmitted and received over networks
+- Communication protocol that defines how data is transmitted, received over networks and establishes connection